zzaria/widgets/_posts/2023-10-21-conquering-past-fears.markdown

 ## Canadian Computing Olympiad Day 2

 I solved none of these problems when I did the contest.
 But this time it wasn't because of any stupid error, the problems were just hard.
-After the contest, I decided to save these problems until I got better, and hopefully I'm good enough now.
+After the contest, I decided to save these problems until I got better, and hopefully I'm better now.

 ### P4 - Travelling Merchant